'Mission: Impossible - Fallout' trailer packed with thrills

-Motorcycle chases, rock climbing, brutal beatdowns, swinging from ropes, roof hopping and jumping onto a flying helicopter are all in a day's work for Ethan Hunt (Tom Cruise), which fans can see firsthand in the new trailer for "Mission: Impossible - Fallout" -- which debuted during the Super Bowl LII on Feb.
+Motorcycle chases, rock climbing, brutal beatdowns, swinging from ropes, roof-hopping and jumping onto a flying helicopter are all in a day's work for Ethan Hunt (Tom Cruise), all of which fans can see in the new trailer for "Mission: Impossible - Fallout" -- which debuted during the Super Bowl LII on Feb.
 4.

 In true "Mission: Impossible" fashion, there are plenty of action shots of Cruise putting himself in danger -- including dangling precariously on a flying helicopter as it appears to be crashing.